-Alexis de Tocqueville (1805 – 1859) was a notable French political scientist and historian, best known for Democracy in America, a perceptive and groundbreaking analysis of the social, political and economic system of the United States.
+Alexis de Tocqueville (1805 – 1859) was a notable French political scientist and historian, best known for Democracy in America — a perceptive and groundbreaking analysis of the social, political and economic system of the United States.
 This four-volume book is brimming with insights and sharp observations.
-Let us look at and mull over this acute quote:
+Let us mull over this acute quote:

 “While man takes pleasure in this honest and legitimate pursuit of well-being, it is to be feared that in the end he may lose the use of his most sublime faculties, and that by wanting to improve everything around him, he may in the end degrade himself.
 The danger is there and nowhere else…

 Materialism is, among all nations, a dangerous sickness of the human mind; but it must be particularly feared among a democratic people, because it combines marvelously with the vice of the heart most familiar to these people.

 Democracy favors the taste for material enjoyments.
 This taste, if it becomes excessive, soon disposes men to believe that everything is only matter; and materialism, in turn, finally carries them with an insane fervor toward these same enjoyments.
 Such is the fatal circle into which democratic nations are pushed.
 It is good that they see the danger and restrain themselves.” (de Tocqueville 2007: 957-8)